ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

     This means that adding an element sometimes doesn't change the set at all.
-    There are many different data structures that can be used to implement sets, but they can be divided into two main groups -- where search trees are discussed in [chapter @sec:search-trees], and hash tables in [chapter @sec:hash-tables].
+    There are many different data structures that can be used to implement sets, but they can be divided into two main groups -- where search trees are discussed in [Chapter @sec:search-trees], and hash tables in [Chapter @sec:hash-tables].

 Maps
 :   A map (or *dictionary*) is similar to a set, but represents a collection of *key-value pairs*.